forayconsulting/slack-stealth-mcp/README.md

 5. Go to **Application** tab → **Cookies** → `slack.com`
 6. Find the cookie named `d` — the value starting with `xoxd-`

+## How Authentication Works

+When you log into Slack in your browser, Slack stores two tokens:
+- **xoxc token**: A session token stored in localStorage
+- **xoxd cookie**: A session cookie that authenticates the token

+These are the same credentials your browser uses when you access Slack.
+The `slack-stealth-auth` command opens a browser, lets you log in normally, then extracts these tokens and saves them locally.

+This approach:
+- Supports any login method (SSO, 2FA, SAML, etc.)
+- Requires no Slack App creation or approval
+- Gives you exactly the same access you have in the browser
+- Keeps credentials local to your machine

 ## Important Notes

-- **Unofficial API Usage**: This uses Slack session tokens (xoxc/xoxd) which are not officially supported by Slack.
-While Slack doesn't actively block this, they don't guarantee stability.
+- **Session Tokens**: This uses Slack session tokens (xoxc/xoxd) rather than official Bot or User OAuth tokens.
+Slack doesn't officially support this, but it's the same mechanism the web client uses.
-- **Token Lifetime**: Tokens last approximately 1 year.
+- **Token Lifetime**: Tokens typically last several months to a year.
 Re-run `slack-stealth-auth` if you get authentication errors.
 - **Rate Limits**: Slack has rate limits.
 The server handles these automatically with exponential backoff.
-- **Personal Use**: This is intended for personal productivity with your own Slack account.
+- **Personal Use**: This is intended for personal productivity with your own Slack account—you're accessing Slack as yourself, with your own permissions.

 ## Development